Retiree benefits

 Will my mail order transfer, or will I need to re-enroll?

-Your mail-order prescriptions will transfer, but you should alert the pharmacy of your new coverage.
+Your mail-order prescriptions will transfer automatically, but it’s important to inform the pharmacy about your new coverage.

 Will I need new prescriptions?

-If you have active prescriptions with refills at either the retail pharmacy or mail order, you will NOT need new prescriptions.
-However, you should alert the pharmacy of your new coverage and show them your new id card.
+If you have active prescriptions with refills at either the retail pharmacy or mail order, you do not need new prescriptions.
+However, please inform the pharmacy of your new coverage and present your new ID card.

 Will my prescriptions be covered?

-The CareFirst plan covers basic Medicare Part D medications and some Medicare Part D excluded medications.
-This includes weight loss, erectile dysfunction, and vitamins.
-You can visit www.carefirst.com/madrugsearch to search for your prescription drugs on the formulary or call CareFirst Member Services at 1-888-320-2662 (TTY:711) to get help looking up your medications, see if there are any restrictions, and learn your copay price.
+The CareFirst plan provides coverage for basic Medicare Part D medications as well as certain Medicare Part D excluded medications, such as those for weight loss, erectile dysfunction, and vitamins.
+You can visit www.carefirst.com/madrugsearch to search for your prescription drugs on the formulary.
+Alternatively, you can call CareFirst Member Services at 1-888-320-2662 (TTY:711) for assistance in looking up your medications, checking for any restrictions, and finding out your copay price.

 Can I still go to the VA for my prescriptions?

-If you obtain some prescriptions from the VA, you may continue to do so.
-This is a separate benefit and may have separate formularies, copays, and restrictions.
+If you receive prescriptions from the VA, you can continue doing so.
+This benefit operates independently and may involve distinct formularies, copays, and restrictions.

 *As a participant in the Medicare Advantage plan, you have access to the following additional supplemental Benefits: